tobybreckon/python-cnn-tools-test/README.md

 All tested with Tensorflow, Keras and Pytorch and Python 3.x **on Linux**.

-_Assumes that git tools are available on the command line or that similar tools are available to access git / download files._
+_Assumes that git and wget tools are available on the command line or that similar tools are available to access git / download files._

 ---